-Aug 19, 2019
+Aug 18, 2019

 The course was well designed and delivered by all the trainers with the help of case study and great examples.

 Oct 16, 2016

 Very good overview of ML.
 The GraphLab api wasn't that bad, and also it was very wise of the instructors to allow the use of other ML packages.
 Overall i enjoyed it very much and also leaned very much

 By Dmitry V•